jgru/opencl-playground/README.md

 Dependencies:
 * OpenCL framework
 * LibTiff
+---

+Some further information to the separate projects:
 - TextureProcessing
 Reads the specified input image and creates a repeatable texture from it by performing a cyclic shift in x- and y-direction and blending of the shifted and original version of the image.